 - Struggling to cope with returning to work?

-If you answered yes to any of the above, then we want to help you with our Specialist Nurse-led Fatigue support service.
+If you answered yes to any of the above, then we want to help you with our Specialist Nurse Fatigue support.

 Speaking to someone about my fatigue made me more aware of it and so I was able to work against it in a more effective way.
 Being told it was possible to change things also helped.
 It was good to have fatigue recognised as a problem that can be changed.

-The Fatigue support service is confidential between you and Prostate Cancer UK.
-If you contact the Specialist Nurses, you may choose to provide personal information which will only be used for the purposes of delivering this service.
+The Fatigue support is confidential between you and Prostate Cancer UK.
+If you contact the Specialist Nurses, you may choose to provide personal information which will only be used for the purposes of delivering this support.

 Any personal information provided will not be passed on to anyone else without your express permission, except in exceptional circumstances to comply with the Nursing and Midwifery Council (NMC) code of professional conduct or the law.
 Examples of this might include children contacting the service reporting abuse, anyone reporting serious self-harm, anyone expressing the intention of harming someone else, or if a terrorist threat is reported.

-Please note Fatigue service calls are recorded for quality and training purposes.
+Please note Fatigue support calls are recorded for quality and training purposes.
 Call recordings are stored in line with our retention policy and destroyed securely on a rolling basis.